micuentadecasa/agentsbase/docs/planning copy.md

         api_key=os.getenv("GEMINI_API_KEY"),
     )

+Ideal Assistant Response:
+This is a common and important concept in LangGraph.
+The error Expected dict, got <string> happens when you register a function meant for control flow as a standard node.
+In LangGraph, every node added with builder.add_node() must return a dictionary that updates the graph's state.
+A router function, however, should return a string (like "continue" or "__end__") to decide which path to take next.
+The Solution: Do not add your router function as a node.
+Instead, use it as the decision-maker in a conditional edge.

+Here’s the correct pattern:
+Define your nodes (read_questions, get_answer, etc.) and your router function as separate Python functions.
+Add your standard nodes to the builder using builder.add_node().
+Connect the node that precedes the decision point to builder.add_conditional_edges().
+Pass your router function as the second argument to add_conditional_edges.
+This tells the graph to call your router to get the name of the next node.
+Provide a mapping dictionary that links the string returned by your router to the corresponding destination node.
+Example Implementation:

+from langgraph.graph import StateGraph, START, END

+# Assume 'read_questions_node', 'get_answer_node', 'finalize_node',
+# and the 'router' function are already defined.

+builder = StateGraph(OverallState)

+# 1. Add the functions that modify state as NODES
+builder.add_node("read_questions", read_questions_node)
+builder.add_node("get_answer", get_answer_node)
+builder.add_node("finalize", finalize_node)

+# 2. Define the entrypoint
+builder.add_edge(START, "read_questions")

+# 3. Use the router function for CONDITIONAL routing
+builder.add_conditional_edges(
+    # The graph first calls the "read_questions" node.
+    source="read_questions",
+    # Then, it calls the "router" function with the current state.
+    path=router,
+    # The string returned by "router" determines the next node.
+    path_map={
+        "continue": "get_answer",
+        "finalize": "finalize"
+    }
+)

+# 4. Define the remaining edges
+builder.add_edge("get_answer", "read_questions") # Example: loop back
+builder.add_edge("finalize", END)

+# 5. Compile the graph
+graph = builder.compile()

+By using add_conditional_edges, you are correctly telling LangGraph to use your router function for control flow rather than state modification, which resolves the "Expected dict" error.

 1.  **Infer and Implement:** Based on the `graph_spec.yaml` from Phase 1 and the `AGENT USE CASE`, create one or more task files to directly generate all necessary Python code.
 2.  **DO NOT CREATE `state_spec.yaml` or `tools_spec.yaml`.**
 3.  **Required Code Generation Tasks:** Your generated tasks must cover the creation of the following files: